 You can plan to dress a little differently for a float trip than a typical whitewater rafting adventure.
 Here are our best tips on what to bring and what to wear for a float down the Snake River.

 Have any more questions about float trips?
-Leave us a comment below or send us a message today and we’ll give you a fast answer.
+Leave us a comment below or contact us today and we’ll give you a fast answer.